ssgeejr/projecticeworm/JOB_SEARCH.md

 ## 🧭 Phase 1: Job Targeting & Resume Customization

+It is perfectly fine to search for jobs outside your local city or state.
+Many developers grow their careers early on by relocating for work, gaining experience in diverse environments, and expanding their professional network.
+Moving around during your 20s can accelerate your exposure to better roles and technologies, helping you build a strong foundation.

+### 🚫 DO NOT RELY ON COLD EMAILS

+Ignore unsolicited job offers or recruiter emails sent by bots or mass mailing systems. **Only trust job postings you actively search for on legitimate job boards.** These cold emails almost never lead to real employment.

 ### Step 1: Find a Job Listing

 Use [Indeed](https://www.indeed.com) or [ZipRecruiter](https://www.ziprecruiter.com) and search for jobs like: